-Behold, Moroccan Chicken Stew:
+Behold, my Moroccan Chicken Stew recipe!

 I brought the leftovers to work and had to brag to my co-workers about this bowl of sweet, sweet deliciousness.
 I used chicken thighs, but if you’re a bit more particular about your meat chicken breasts or tenders would also work well in this dish.